yoon0718/kepco/README.md

 # python
+# mysql

-python basic step with KEPCO
+study with KEPCO